-The CB Warrants represent a freestanding financial instrument that is classified as a liability because the CB Warrants meet the definition of a derivative instrument that does not meet the equity scope exception (i.e., the CB Warrants are not indexed to the entity's own equity).
-In addition, the material weakness penalty described above was evaluated as an embedded derivative liability and bifurcated from the 2019 Term Loans as it represents a non-credit related embedded feature that provides for net settlement.
-Both the CB Warrants liability and the embedded derivative liability are required to be initially and subsequently measured at fair value.
-The initial fair values of the CB Warrants liability and the embedded derivative liability approximated \$0.9 million and \$0.4 million, respectively, on the Refinancing Closing Date.
+The CB Warrants represented a freestanding financial instrument that was classified as a liability because the CB Warrants met the definition of a derivative instrument that did not meet the equity scope exception (i.e., the CB Warrants were not indexed to the entity's own equity).
+In addition, the material weakness penalty described above was evaluated as an embedded derivative liability and bifurcated from the 2019 Term Loans as it represented a non-credit related embedded feature that provided for net settlement.
+Both the CB Warrants liability and the embedded derivative liability were required to be initially and subsequently measured at fair value.
+The initial fair values of the CB Warrants liability and the embedded derivative liability approximated \$0.9 million and \$0.4 million, respectively, on the 2019 Refinancing Closing Date.
 As the Company remediated the material weakness associated with the embedded derivative as of December 31, 2019, the \$0.4 million embedded derivative was fully reversed at that date and is included in the consolidated statements of operations as a gain on embedded derivative.
-The CB Warrants liability is included in other long-term liabilities.
-The Company estimated these fair values by using the Black-Scholes-Merton option pricing model and a probability-weighted discounted cash flow approach, respectively.
+The CB Warrants liability was included in other long-term liabilities.
+The Company estimated these fair values by using the Black-Scholes-Merton option pricing model and a probability-weighted discounted cash flow approach.

-The proceeds for the 2019 Term Loan were first allocated to the CB Warrants liability and embedded derivative liability based on their respective fair values with a corresponding amount of \$1.3 million recorded as a debt discount to the 2019 Term Loans.
+The proceeds for the 2019 Refinancing Term Loan were first allocated to the CB Warrants liability and embedded derivative liability based on their respective fair values with a corresponding amount of \$1.3 million recorded as a debt discount to the 2019 Term Loans.
 In addition, the Company incurred approximately \$3.9 million of debt issuance costs, including \$1.4 million related to the first amendment, for the 2019 Term Loans that have also been recorded as a debt discount.
-The combined debt discount from the CB Warrants liability, embedded derivative liability and the debt issuance costs is being amortized into interest expense over the term of the 2019 Term Loans using the effective interest method.
-The Company recorded interest expense for the amortization of the CB Warrants liability and embedded derivative debt discounts of \$0.5 million and \$0.3 million for the years ended December 31, 2020 and 2019, respectively, and recorded an additional \$1.4 million and \$0.7 million of interest expense for the amortization of the debt issuance costs for the years ended December 31, 2020 and 2019, respectively.
+The combined debt discount from the CB Warrants liability, embedded derivative liability and the debt issuance costs were being amortized into interest expense over the term of the 2019 Term Loans using the effective interest method and were expensed on the Refinancing Date as a loss on early debt extinguishment.
+The Company recorded interest expense for the amortization of the CB Warrants liability and embedded derivative debt discounts of \$0.1 million for the period from January 1, 2021 through the 2021 Refinancing Date and \$0.5 million for the year ended December 31, 2020.